 The simulated fire flow results for all simulation modes are written into the output CSV file.
 The CSV file is a comma separated text file in a format that is suited for opening into Microsoft Excel, for example.
-The tabular results can also be displayed directly from within the Fire Flow Analysis editor box by selecting "Report".
+The tabular results can be displayed in MIKE+ in result tables.

-Figure 9.5 Fire flow results report
+Figure 11.5 Example tabulated Fire Flow Analysis results